Amet13/ddos-deflate/README.md

 ============
 Shell script blocking DDoS attacks.
 Fork of [(D)DoS Deflate](http://deflate.medialayer.com/).

-It works on Debian 7 (please tell me if you've tested script on other distros).
+It works on Debian 7 and CentOS 7 (please tell me if you've tested script on other distros).

 Installation
 ------------